 I am a postdoc in the Mathematics Department at the University of Arizona.
+My mentor is Bryden Cais.
 I was a graduate student at Stanford University.
 My advisor was Brian Conrad.
+Here is my CV.

 My email is jeremybooher [AT] math.arizona.edu

 My office is 315 in the math department.

 Expository writing including my senior thesis, Part III essay, and notes for many of the talks I have given at PROMYS and in graduate school.

 Warning: the ones which came from the summers I spent as a counselor at PROMYS, use non-standard notation: taking a quotient of a ring by a principal ideal is denoted by a subscript.
 In particular, Zp is the integers modulo p, not the p-adic integers.
 Furthermore, the group of units in Zp is denoted by Up.